 If you want to work on how you treat your partner, you’re taking a step in the right direction.
 You can change, and you don’t have to do it alone.
 Remember the three “Ts:”

-- Talk to someone: you can try talking to someone you trust about what’s going on.
+You can try talking to someone you trust about what’s going on.
 This person could be a friend, sibling or safe adult (parent/caregiver, teacher, therapist, etc.).
 The individual you confide in should be able to help you decide on next steps.
 Resources Around Me can also help you find counselling/mental health and violence/abuse support services in your community.

-- Think before you act: before reacting to your partner, take a minute to think about what you’re about to say/do.
+Before reacting to your partner, take a minute to think about what you’re about to say/do.
 Ask yourself if your words/actions are going to hurt your partner, or if you’d be OK if someone treated you this way.
 Try to channel your energy and focus on the good things you like to do for others.
 Kids Help Phone’s counsellors can also help you brainstorm strategies to manage your feelings and recognize why you may be behaving this way.
 It’s possible something may be going on for you deep down.

-- Take a break: if you’re concerned about how you’re treating your partner, it may be best for you to spend some time apart to figure things out.
+If you’re concerned about how you’re treating your partner, it may be best for you to spend some time apart to figure things out.
 Taking a break can help you step back, stay calm and determine ways to address the behaviour (e.g. anger management, couples therapy, etc.).
 It may be helpful to do some research on toxic or unhealthy relationships so you have all the facts and can identify the signs.

 Remember, it’s always important to treat your partner with respect.
 If you’re thinking about changing your behaviour, you can reach out for support and take a break from the relationship if you need to.

 - What is love?
 Welcome to the world of dating.

 - Healthy relationships vs. unhealthy relationships